wagdav/thewagner.net/content/tech/2019-07-15-Concurrenty-without-magic.markdown

 significantly.

-For the sake of this post we explicitly prepend the name of the server from which result came.
+For the sake of this post we explicitly prepend the name of the server from which the result came.
 In a real application this would not be displayed to the user.
 However, we could still store some information about the response's origin for further analysis.